ysoh286/honours-project-2017/detailed-notes.md

 **Idea list:**
 - try integrate with a javascript library (R interface wrappers)
   - htmlwidgets (as their name states) generate a standalone HTML page
-  - somehow need to extract elements with this and target the svg
+  - somehow need to extract elements with this and target the svg??
 - integration with Shiny (functions to generate correct javascript that can be added in)
 - mapElements function?

 **Issues/Bugs/TODO/TOFIX:**
 - ~~The 'fill/unfill' function can be replaced with a style sheet rule instead (to try)~~
-- instead of using grid tags, use SVG tags instead for consistency with cases that do not use gridSVG? (use getSVGMappings() to get correct id/selectors - in a case of gridSVG, the tags are not the same as those generated by grid.)
+- instead of using grid tags, use SVG tags instead for consistency with cases that do not use gridSVG? (use getSVGMappings() to get correct id/selectors - in a case of gridSVG, the tags are not the same as those generated by grid.) - temp solution of adding '.1.1'
 - ~~Fix up the boxplot filter on scatterplot (relate back to DATA via using conversion coordinates - grid/gridSVG)~~
 - ~~Fix up package for Paul to use in meetings~~
 - ~~Generalize density-boxplot challenge~~